sharontherese/sharon-kabel/content/post/garrigou-lagrange-extraterrestrials/index.md

  - extraterrestrial life
 ---

-# Reginald Garrigou-Lagrange. _Christ the Savior: A Commentary on the Third Part of St. Thomas' Theological Summa_.
+Quotation taken from: Reginald Garrigou-Lagrange. _Christ the Savior: A Commentary on the Third Part of St. Thomas' Theological Summa_.
 United States: Herder Book Company, 1950.

 > We may also say: 2.
 We do not know whether there are any other heavenly bodies suitable for human habitation, which are inhabited.
 >